mhtnlab/mhtnlab.com/content/posts/05-06-2024__Welcome-to-MHTN-Lab.md

 ## Welcome to MHTN Lab!

 Greetings and salutations!
-You've stumbled upon my own personal enclave in the digital realm (I guess it's your's too now).
+You've stumbled upon my own personal enclave in the digital realm (I guess it's yours too now).
 At MHTN Lab, I document my ongoing voyage of learning, exploration, and passions.
 It's great to have you here as we embark on this journey together.
 It's gonna be awesome!

 ### About MHTN Lab

 I started MHTN lab on the 5th of June, 2024 as a creative outlet for my study, and to hold myself accountable.
 The world has been very generous to me; consider this my way of giving back.
 Join me as I share all that I learn this journey we call life.

 P.S.
-Shout out to Dennis Devey - I would have never started this without you dude!
+Shout out to Dennis Devey of [Roppers](https://www.roppers.org) - I would have never started this without you dude!
 Thanks for the inspiration and all that you do!

 ### Future Plans